mastercomfig/mastercomfig/dev/README.md

 This folder contains scripts to build release files and manage releases.

 ## Packaging
-This creates the necessary files for releases (VPKs for addons and presets, the ZIP and the autoexecs for cfg.tf).
+This creates the necessary files for releases (VPKs for addons and presets, and the autoexecs for cfg.tf).

 ### Presets
 This collects the common files from the config folder, then generates an